 Cell phones and cell phone towers

 Cell phones and cell phone towers use RF radiation to transmit and receive signals.
 Some concerns have been raised that these signals might increase the risk of cancer, and research in this area continues.
 For more detailed information, see Cellular Phones and Cellular Phone Towers.

 Does RF radiation cause cancer?

 Researchers use 2 main types of studies to try to determine if something might cause cancer.

 - Lab studies: In studies done in the lab, animals are exposed to a chemical or physical agent (such as RF energy) to see if it causes tumors or other health problems.
 Researchers might also expose normal human cells in a lab dish to see if it causes the types of changes that are seen in cancer cells.
 It’s not always clear if the results from these types of studies will apply to humans, but lab studies allow researchers to carefully control for other factors that might affect the results and to answer some basic science questions.

 - Studies in people: Another type of study looks at cancer rates in different groups of people.
 Such a study might compare the cancer rate in a group exposed to something like RF energy to the rate in a group not exposed to it, or compare it to what the expected cancer rate would be in the general population.
 But sometimes it can be hard to know what the results of these studies mean, because many other factors might affect the results.

 Often neither type of study provides enough evidence on its own, so researchers usually look at both lab-based and human studies when trying to figure out if something causes cancer.

 Studies done in the lab

-Most lab studies have not found evidence of an increased risk of cancer with exposure to RF radiation.
 A few studies have reported evidence of biological effects that could be linked to cancer, but this is still an area of research.